WilsonBillkia/bane/README.md

 * Enable low power / IoT nodes using Raspberry Pi

-### Secure.
+### Secure
 * Help decentralise networks
 * Compliance with the ISO 27001 Information Security Standard
 * Harden nodes by reducing attack surface; no management agents (only needs python and secure shell)

-# Installation Instructions:
+# Installation Instructions

 ## Requirements
 (For the management machine)
 * Linux or Mac with Python 3.5
 * SSH
-(If you need to run Ansible from a Windows Box, I believe it will work fine in the WSL, but its maybe better to have a Linux / Mac management system as Ansible  leverages *nix conventions to work well and sometimes it does not play nice with Windows as a matter of form.
-However for simple admin of a fleet of nodes it should be sufficient)
+(If you need to run Ansible from a Windows Box, I believe it will work fine in the WSL, but its maybe better to have a Linux / Mac management system as Ansible leverages *nix conventions and it does not play well with Windows as a matter of form.
+However for simple admin of nodes it should be sufficient)

 (For the nodes)
 * Linux, Mac, or Raspberry Pi (Raspbian or Ubuntu 20 Server)